 “You’re kidding.”
 Mary is shaking her head.
 “How on earth did you do that?”

-“You actually had the balls to look through his evaluation notes?”
-I grin involuntarily at Martha’s choice of words, nodding to both of them.
+“You actually had the balls to look through his notebook?”
+I grin involuntarily at Martha’s choice of words, nodding.

 “Yep,” I say.
 “Look at his goals.”
 Mary bends her head again, reading from the photo.
 Measurable growth of selected faculty?” she says.
 “That’s you!”

-Nodding, I say, “And Kelsey and Stacey.”
-Pointing to the grid of faculty information, I continue.
-“Look how we were chosen.”
+Nodding, I point to the row of criteria at the top of the photo.
+"Look how we were chosen."

-After examining the photo I’ve indicated, Martha is the first to speak.
+After examining the photo, Martha is the first to speak.
 “Why, that’s outrageous,” she says.
 “It’s none of his business who is married and who is not!”

 I am amused that that’s the item she finds the most objectionable.

 “Ian was right,” Mary says softly.
 “Part of me thought he was being ridiculous.
-No one could possibly behave that way in a professional situation.”
+No one could possibly behave that way in their job.”

 I remember her telling me not to be naive, and I have to bite my tongue to keep from saying Who’s being naive now?

-“I almost can’t believe it myself,” I say, “but part of me feels, well, vindicated, I guess.”
+“I almost can’t believe it myself,” I say, “but part of me feels... vindicated.”
 Mary looks at me with compassion and I think she understands.
 “I knew there had to be something wacky going on.
 Either that or I was losing my mind.”

 “What are you going to do now?”
 Martha asks, and I shake my head.